-Z SPANNING A DIVERSE ARRAY OF DISCIPLINES, ETW RESEARCH PROJECTS SHARE A SINGLE GOAL: TO HARNESS THE POWER OF MODERN TECHNOLOGY TO PROVIDE EFFECTIVE, TARGETED AID TO COMMUNITIES AND INDIVIDUALS IN CRISIS.
+SPANNING A DIVERSE ARRAY OF DISCIPLINES, ETW RESEARCH PROJECTS SHARE A SINGLE GOAL: TO HARNESS THE POWER OF MODERN TECHNOLOGY TO PROVIDE EFFECTIVE, TARGETED AID TO COMMUNITIES AND INDIVIDUALS IN NEED.

 Virtual Labs To help bridge the gap between institutions and industries that can afford high-budget physical laboratories and educational institutions with fewer resources, Amrita University's VALUE (Virtual and Accessible Laboratories Universalizing Education) project are developing virtual laboratories with state-of-the-art computer simulation technology.
 The virtual labs simulate real-world scientific laboratory environments.
-With funding from the Government of India's Ministry of Human Resources, VALUE is pioneering virtual labs in a broad range of fields ranging from biotechnology and mechanical engineering to the chemical and physical sciences.
+With funding from the Government of India's Ministry of Human Resources Development, VALUE is pioneering virtual labs in a broad range of fields ranging from biotechnology and mechanical engineering to the chemical and physical sciences.
 Web-based graphical user interfaces ensure global accessibility to high-quality educational resources, regardless of geographic location.
 As lower-budget institutions typically cater to the needs of those in the lower end of the income spectrum, these virtual labs can help to eliminate the educational handicaps that have typically served as obstacles to higher education for the poor.

-Educational Technologies With the goal of designing accessible and affordable educational technologies, the Centre for Research in Advanced Technologies for Education, or CREATE, conducts research initiatives in areas such as personalized learning, adaptive assessments, online science labs, mobile learning, tabletop technologies, and computer-assisted language learning labs.
+Use of automated insulin pump is demonstrated to patient at AIMS Hospital Biomedical Devices for Affordable Diabetes Management For an Indian living with diabetes, as much as 25% of family income is spent on diabetes care.
+At Amrita University, Embracing the World researchers at the School of Biotechnology are developing state-of-the-art biomedical devices specifically geared toward providing high-quality, low-cost, precise and personalized care for the burgeoning diabetic population of India.
+The School is currently working on India's first indigenously designed (US patent #8,034,019 B2, Oct 2011) automated insulin pump and glucose sensor.
+When introduced into the field, these devices will allow for diabetic patients to monitor and regulate their blood glucose levels in an easy and affordable manner.
+Educational Technologies CREATE @ Amrita With the goal of designing accessible and affordable educational technologies, the Amrita Centre for Research in Advanced Technologies for Education, or CREATE, conducts research initiatives in areas such as personalized and adaptive learning, online science labs, mobile learning, tabletop technologies for collaborative learning, and computer assisted language learning labs.
 Social and educational systems for young children are designed in such a manner that creativity and values are nurtured along with knowledge.
-Over 27,000 students in rural schools are using the India's first-ever computer-aided adaptive assessment and learning program.
-The centre has provided free ICT training to hundreds of women teachers in both city and rural schools in the use of computer aided learning methodologies.
-CREATE works as a consortium partner in various research projects with renowned International institutions such as the Indian Institutes of Technology, C-DAC, Carnegie Mellon, UC-Berkeley, HP Global Social Innovation, as well as Intel and Oracle and under research grants from the Government of India's National Mission on Education through Information and Computer Technology.
+Over 27,000 students in rural schools are using India's first-ever computer-aided adaptive assessment and learning program.
+In partnership with Intel, the centre provides free ICT training to women teachers in the use of computer-aided teaching-learning methodologies.
+CREATE has built a simulation lab for STEM skills to develop and deploy immersive educational experiences using 2D and 3D simulations.
+It works as a consortium partner in various research projects with renowned International institutions such as the Indian Institutes of Technology, C-DAC, Carnegie Mellon University, UC-Berkeley, HP Global Social Innovation and under research grants from the Government of India. (www.amrita.edu/create)